alien-house/alien-house.github.io/README.md

 # Sin's Portfolio

-I'm learning from my teacher how to develop app!
+I'm learning from my teacher how to develop app! and also studying React.

 ## Status
-Students / Freelance as Web Designer & Developer
+Freelance as a Front-End Developer & Web Designer / Students

 ## What am I studying
 ### Taking Class